eloukas/uth-operating-systems/hw1/README.md

-Finally, compile the kernel while you are in path: _/usr/src/linux-3.14.62-dev_ using the following command
+Finally, compile the kernel while you are in path: _/usr/src/linux-3.14.62-dev_ using the following command:

                       sudo make